 Simon Henry King was born in Nairobi on December 27, 1962 to John and Eve.
 His father was at the time working for Forces Broadcasting Overseas but he later relocated the family to Bristol and went on to become a TV producer/director at the BBC.
 Simon's first taste of TV came in 1973 when he was as a child actor in one of his father's wildlife dramas.
 Three years later, Simon toured the country searching for wildlife with naturalist Mike Kendall for the BBC series Man and Boy.

-In 1984, Simon made his first film, a study of the wildlife surrounding a willow tree.
+In 1984, King made his first film, a study of the wildlife surrounding a willow tree.
 It was broadcast as an edition of BBC series The World About Us.
-Since then, Simon has been involved in a number of nature documentaries as a presenter and cameraman, including Springwatch, Autumnwatch, Big Cat Diary, Simon King's Shetland Diaries, Snow Watch, Planet Earth, Blue Planet, Life, and Nature.
+Since then, he has been involved in a number of nature documentaries as a presenter and cameraman, including Springwatch, Autumnwatch, Big Cat Diary, Simon King's Shetland Diaries, Snow Watch, Planet Earth, Blue Planet, Life, and Nature.

 Simon King is not currently scheduled to appear on tv.